What Are Ethers?

 Electrophilic Substitution Reaction

 Aromatic ethers activate their aromatic ring towards electrophilic substitution reaction just like in phenol because of the presence of alkoxy groups(-OR).
 This alkoxy group is ortho and para directing.
 In the case of aryl ethers, the lone pair of oxygen are involved in resonance with the benzene ring and increases electron density in the ring at ortho and para positions.
 This, in turn, facilitates the attack of electrophile at ortho and para positions.

 Some of the different types of electrophilic substitution reactions include:

 Alkyl groups undergo a substitution reaction with halides such as chlorine and bromine.
 This reaction yields halogenated ether in the absence of sunlight.
 In the presence of sunlight, it constitutes all the hydrogen atoms of ethers.
 In the benzene ring, phenyl alkyl ethers undergo usual halogenation.
 Example: anisole undergoes bromination with bromine in ethanoic acid even in the absence of iron (III) bromide catalyst.
-This occurs because of the activation of benzene ring by the methoxy group.
+This occurs because of the activation of the benzene ring by the methoxy group.
 Para isomer is obtained in 90% yield.

 The nitration of anisole is an electrophilic substitution reaction.
 Whenever anisole is nitrated with a mixture of concentrated nitric (HNO3) and sulphuric (H2SO4) acids, it yields a mixture of ortho-Nitroanisole and para-Nitroanisole (major).